besdar/wordum/README.md

 - notification about exercises
 - rating of a word/phrase (how often it is used)
-- words deletion on the collection's settings page
 - automatic github release pipeline
 - F-Droid publication
 - random emotional support cards during exercises